Table of Contents

 iii.
 Orographic Precipitation

-Orographic precipitation is the type of precipitation that occurs by the orographic action i.e. the movement of moist mass of air in the windward side of the mountain.
+Orographic precipitation is the type of precipitation that occurs by the orographic action i.e. the movement of the moist mass of air in the windward side of the mountain.

 In other words, moving air masses have chances to strike barriers like mountains.
 Once they strike, they rise which causes condensation and precipitation.